 Federal Law.
 Under federal law, "harassment" is defined to mean "a course of conduct directed at a specific person that causes substantial emotional distress in such person and serves no legitimate purpose."
 (18 U.S.C. § 1514(c)(1).)

-California Law.
-California defines "harassment" as unlawful violence, a credible threat of violence, or a knowing and willful course of conduct directed at a specific person that seriously alarms, annoys, or harasses the person, and that serves no legitimate purpose.
-The course of conduct must be such as would cause a reasonable person to suffer substantial emotional distress, and must actually cause substantial emotional distress.
+“Harassment” is a knowing and willful course of conduct directed at a specific person that seriously alarms, annoys, or harasses the person, and that serves no legitimate purpose.
+The course of conduct must be that which would cause a reasonable person to suffer substantial emotional distress, and must actually cause substantial emotional distress.

 Restraining Order.
 Persons subjected to harassment and threats of violence can seek a restraining order.
 For more information about restraining orders, see the California Courts Guide on Civil Harassment.

 Effective October 14, 2016, boards of directors are required to address members' claims of harassment on the basis of race, color, religion, national origin, sex, familial status, and disability.
 This includes harassment by other residents, board members, managers, and vendors.
 The law requires that boards take prompt steps to investigate and end harassment.
 (Code of Fed.
 Reg. §100.7(a)(1)(iii).)

 Investigate Complaints.
 When harassment is alleged, boards must investigate the complaint.
 To determine if harassment is taking place, boards can evaluate the nature of the unwelcome conduct, the context in which the incidents occur, the severity, scope, frequency, duration, and location of the conduct, and the relationships of the people involved.
 It does not require that the complaining party suffer psychological or physical harm, only that the alleged harassment occurred.